___ ___ _ __________ __ ____ _____ _ ______

 But the Python __init__.py comparison is a trap.
 In Python, an init file is a gatekeeper; it marks a directory as a package and stays out of the way.
 You rarely live inside that file.

-If init files were only used for packages or library entry points, I'd be more content with it.
-But when the pattern encourages the entire codebase to become a nesting doll of init files, the abstraction tower collapses.
+Init files should only be used to denote entry points for libraries.
+And even then, they should be used with caution.
+But when the status quo encourages you to turn your entire codebase to become a nesting doll of init files, the abstraction tower collapses.

 Require-by-string, part 2